 What can you expect while visiting Schnormeier Gardens?

-Remember, the gardens are only open select weekends in June.
+Remember, the gardens are not open to the public outside of the weekends in June.
 Check out their Facebook page for the most up-to-date information.

 Volunteers at the entrance offer maps and a cheery greeting.
 Public restrooms are also available.
 There are three private stalls.
 Even if nature doesn’t call, visit the restrooms so you can check out the mirrored doors.
 You can view the gardens from the toilet (ahhh), but thankfully those waiting can’t see you.